4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177675374-f3d170e8-fd9a-4e76-a9bf-5805bc2ce504.png)

-[MIT Software License for .yxorP The PHP Web-Proxy by don Pablo](https://choosealicense.com/licenses/mit/) The Massachusetts Institute of Technology (MIT) License, sometimes referred to as the "MIT License," is a permissive free software license developed in the late 1980s and still in use at the Massachusetts Institute of Technology today.
-Repurposing is confined to a limited number of scenarios due to the permissive nature of the program, which assures compliance with licensing agreements.
-This license is straightforward and concise; it is a permissive license that just requires copyright protection and prominent display of licensing information in the form of terms.
-They may be released in a number of forms and without the source code because they are licensed works, adaptations, or large-scale works.
+[MIT Software License for .yxorP The PHP Web-Proxy by don Pablo](https://choosealicense.com/licenses/mit/) The Massachusetts Institute of Technology (MIT) License is a permissive free software license developed in the late 1980s by the Massachusetts Institute of Technology.
+The MIT License was named after Cambridge, Massachusetts's Massachusetts Institute of Technology.
+This software license's moniker was conceived at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+This software license was named after the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+It is seldom referred to as the "MIT License," a common alternative name.
+In addition, it is also known as "MIT."
+Attaching a second function to another entity is only permitted in a few circumstances.
+This is owing to the permissive nature of the program, which assures compliance with license agreements.
+This sentence provides the explanation.
+This issue has occurred directly as a consequence.
+This license is simple and basic; it is a permissive license requiring just the protection of intellectual property rights and the disclosure of licensing conditions in an open and transparent manner.
+This license is concise and simple.
+This license has no superfluous language and is concise and unambiguous.
+The application process for this license is simple and expedient.
+It is possible to transmit licensed works, adaptations, and large-scale works utilizing a variety of transmission methods and without the source code due to the nature of the works.
+This is due to the fact that each of these works falls under one of three categories.

 ![img.png](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)